-Carrie Underwood & Reba McEntire Sing With Loretta Lynn On New Song, “Still Woman Enough”
+Carrie Underwood & Reba McEntire Sing With Loretta Lynn On Song “Still Woman Enough”

 (Left) Reba McEntire / Facebook/(Square Inlay) Loretta Lynn / Facebook/(Right) Carrie Underwood / Facebook

-On Friday (March 19), Loretta Lynn released her new album Still Woman Enough.
-The album shares the same name as Lynn’s 2002 autobiography.
+In March 2021, Loretta Lynn released her new album Still Woman Enough.
+The album shares the same name as her 2002 autobiography.

 Back then, Lynn’s daughter, Patsy Lynn Russell, told her “Still Woman Enough” sounded like it could be another song (the title was a play on a previous song of Lynn’s, “You Ain’t Woman Enough.”)

 Russell told Taste of Country that she and her mom sat down and “maybe wrote a couple lines,” but didn’t take things any further with “Still Woman Enough” the song.
 Finally, the tune came to life when they recently rediscovered it while gathering songs for their recording sessions with John Carter Cash.